 Picky Eaters – How To Get Your Child Eating More Variety

 Feeding your child can be a frustrating experience.
-You think that it is important that they eat well (and you are right!) but they may not want to try new foods, making meal times a battle.
-There are a number of ways that you can start to encourage your child to try new foods.
+You know how important it is for them to eat well (and you’re right!), but they may resist trying new foods, turning mealtime into a battle.
+Fortunately, there are several ways you can encourage your child to try new foods.

-Yelling and forcing a child to eat something that they don’t like, or are unfamiliar with, will almost never work.
-Meal times should be pleasant and through the use of positive encouragement your child is more likely to try new foods.
-Start slowly and introduce one new food at a time.
-Children are neophobic which means that they are scared of trying new foods and may need up to 10 tastes of the food until they like it and are willing to eat it.
-Ask them to try a little amount and praise them when they do.
-Next time add a little more and again praise them when they try it.
-Overtime the food will become more familiar to them and they will start eating it without you asking.
+Yelling at or forcing your child to eat something they don’t like—or are unfamiliar with—will almost never work.
+Mealtimes should be pleasant, and with positive encouragement, your child is more likely to try new foods.
+Start slowly by introducing one new food at a time.
+Children are often neophobic, meaning they fear new foods, and it may take up to 10 tastes before they accept and enjoy it.
+Ask them to try a small portion and praise them when they do.
+The next time, offer a little more, and again, praise them for trying it.
+Over time, the food will become more familiar, and they will start eating it without needing prompting.

-You might also like to discuss the food with your child.
-Tell them where it has come from and how your body uses it.
-A great example is having better night vision (seeing in the dark) and carrots.
-If they understand that it helps them to be healthy (and grow tall and strong) they are more likely to eat it.
+You can also discuss the food with your child.
+Explain where it comes from and how the body uses it.
+For example, you might talk about how carrots help improve night vision (seeing in the dark).
+If they understand that the food helps them stay healthy and grow tall and strong, they are more likely to eat it.

-A great way to encourage your children to eat more variety is to get them involved in the food chain.
-They can take part in cooking, choosing recipes, or shopping for food.
-As them what recipes they would like or to help you do your weekly meal planner.
-If they are old enough you could even give them a challenge to change a recipe or make one up based on a food.
-If they are very young they may be able to help set the table or dish out foods.
-They may also be interested in growing their own fruit, vegetables or herbs.
-Taking part in this process helps them to understand food and also provides them with very important skills for the future.
+A great way to encourage your child to eat a wider variety of foods is to get them involved in the food process.
+They can help with cooking, choosing recipes, or shopping for groceries.
+Ask them which recipes they would like to try, or invite them to help you plan your weekly meals.
+If they’re old enough, you could even challenge them to modify a recipe or create one based on a particular food.
+For younger children, they can help set the table or serve the food.
+They may also enjoy growing their own fruits, vegetables, or herbs.
+By participating in these activities, they not only learn about food but also gain valuable skills for the future.

-It is also important to make meal times fun and enjoyable for your child.
-Make sure meal times are family times.
-Sit at the table and turn off any distractions like the TV.
-Discuss your day with your family and encourage conversation.
-You can also make meal times fun by trying new themes for example an Italian night with homemade pizza, or a Chinese night with chopsticks.
-Invite family and friends around and make it fun – your child will feel much more relaxed and likely to try new foods.
+It’s important to make mealtimes enjoyable for your child.
+Make sure mealtimes are family times by sitting at the table and turning off distractions like the TV.
+Use the opportunity to talk about your day and encourage conversation.
+You can also make meals fun by trying different themes, such as an Italian night with homemade pizza or a Chinese night with chopsticks.
+Inviting family and friends over can add to the fun, making your child feel more relaxed and open to trying new foods.

-Meal times do not have to be a battle, make them enjoyable and slowly introduce new food with positive encouragement.
-It may just surprise you how willing your child is to try new foods when they are presented in a completely different way.
+Mealtimes don’t have to be a battle.
+By making them enjoyable and introducing new foods with positive encouragement, you may be surprised at how willing your child is to try new things when they’re presented in a fun and supportive way.

 Share: